MohammedAbidNafi/Messagium/README.md

 ![GitHub Contributors Image](https://contrib.rocks/image?repo=MohammedAbidNafi/MessengerByMargs)

 ## Features
-1. Dark Mode for device older than Android 8.0
+1. Dark Mode for device more and less than Android 8.0
 2. Support for diffrent languages (Hindi, Tamil, Telugu) More coming.
 3. Users can use Biometric/Pin to Authenticate.
 4. Custom Shortcuts for user who message some particular person/group.